chia-chang/product-case-studies/InfosecDecompress-Podcast-product.md

   <img src="./media/IMG_3939.png" alt="Listen Notes ranking badge" width="360">
 </p>

-*Listen Notes score and global rank for InfosecDecompress (top 1.5 percent of podcasts worldwide).*
+*Listen Notes score and global rank for InfosecDecompress (top 1.5% of podcasts worldwide).*

 **Signals of product-market fit:**
 - Steady growth in downloads and subscribers rather than a one-time spike